malramsay64/phd-thesis/04_Machine_Learning/results.md

-With the linear dimensionality reduction not providing adequate separation of the crystal structures the next step is to investigate non-linear methods.
+With the linear dimensionality reduction not providing adequate separation of the crystal structures there are a suite of non-linear methods.
-The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm attempts to keep neighbouring points close together, while also retaining some of the larger scale structure.
+The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm keeps points which are close in 6D, close together in the 2D representation, while also retaining the general structure over longer distances.
-@Fig:dim_reduction_UMAP shows the UMAP dimensionality reduction of the dataset.
-Most notable here is that there is a distinct separation between the liquid state and all the crystal state, supporting the supervised learning results.
+The UMAP dimensionality reduction of @Fig:dim_reduction_UMAP of the relative angles shows a distinct separation between the liquid state and all the crystal states, indicating that separation is possible with an Unsupervised Learning algorithm.
-While the UMAP dimensionality reduction does separate the different groups we want to classify, the splitting is into many separate groups.
+While the UMAP dimensionality reduction does separate each of the different groups we want to classify, each is split into many smaller components.
-Some of this reflects the grouping of the linear dimensionality reduction, the splitting of the p2 and p2gg crystals into multiple clusters, however particularly noticeable in the pg crystal is the splitting of what was a single cluster in the linear decomposition into 3 smaller clusters which appear to be clearly separate.

 ![Dimensionality reduction of the trimer dataset using Uniform Manifold Approximation and Projection.
 Classes are assigned using the known state of each local environment.